 Himba are Herero-speaking semi-nomadic pastoralists living in north-western Namibia and south-western Angola.
-Currently numbering an estimated 15,000 people (there are no reliable figures), their comparative isolation in a harsh and arid region have meant that they have retained traditional social and cultural patterns to a greater extent than Herero peoples elsewhere in Namibia
+Currently numbering an estimated 25,000 people (though no reliable figures exist), their comparative isolation in a harsh and arid region has meant that they have retained traditional social and cultural patterns to a greater extent than Herero peoples elsewhere in Namibia.

-The Himba’s sophisticated cattle herding has led to relative prosperity by regional standards.
-However, a catastrophic drought from 1979 to 1982 decimated herds and turned many Himba to wage-labour, foraging and relief handouts.
+The Himba community’s sophisticated cattle herding has led to relative prosperity by regional standards.
+However, a catastrophic drought from 1979 to 1982 decimated herds and turned many Himba to wage labour, foraging and relief handouts.
 At the same time the opening of a new front in the war between SWAPO and the South African army restricted mobility and caused many casualties from land-mines.
-With the end of the war, independent Namibia’s Ministry for Basic Education, Sport and Culture targeted resources to minority groups, including the Himba.
+With the end of the war, independent Namibia’s Ministry for Basic Education, Sport and Culture targeted resources to minority communities, including Himba.
 This has led to improvements in education and healthcare.